outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - there may be some combination of movement, rule selection, default config, attention & memory that produces difference choices without giving clear info signaling this difference (limit of solvability is reached)

-    - optimizability of a problem, given resource limits (market, time, info about alternative, related, & interactive products)
+    - finding optimizability of a problem, given resource limits (market, time, info about alternative, related, & interactive products)
       - buttons vs. configuration (headphones with buttons)
         - variables
           - hardware